-- “Doc Griggs” is the health and wellness awareness persona of Dr. Eric Griggs, a New Orleans-based Community Medicine Physician and health educator who has dedicated his professional life to raising health and wellness awareness in the New Orleans community.
+- “Doc Griggs” is the health and wellness awareness persona of Dr. Eric Griggs, a New Orleans-based Community Medicine Director and health educator who has dedicated his professional life to raising health and wellness awareness in the New Orleans community.

 Doc Griggs joined Access Health Louisiana in May 2016 as the Community Medicine Director.